AUDIT OF THE FINANCIAL STATEMENTS

 • adequate disclosure has been made concerning the departure.

-1.9 P J Harris is responsible for the auditor’s report, and is therefore the Senior Statutory Auditor for the purpose of s504 of the Companies Act 2006, and will sign the auditor’s report in his own name on behalf of the firm.
+2.4 P J Harris is responsible for the auditor’s report, and is therefore the Senior Statutory Auditor for the purpose of section 504 of the Companies Act 2006, and will sign the auditor’s report in his own name on behalf of the firm.

 • Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.